Pink Gin

 Difford’s Guide

-Discerning Drinkers (33 ratings)
+Discerning Drinkers (48 ratings)

-Serve in
+Serve in a Coupe glass

 How to make:

-STIR all ingredients with ice and strain into chilled glass.
+3. STIR all ingredients with ice.

 Review:

 This is a cocktail that likes dilution, hence the shot of water in my recipe.
 And, a spoon full (or ½ spoon) of sugar certainly helps the medicine go down where the Pink Gin is concerned.
-However, the more sugar you add the less dilution you'll need.
-Hit the perfect balance (hopefully my recipe) and this is a great drink, but it's an equilibrium that's down to personal taste so tricky to attain.
+However, the more sugar you add, the less dilution you'll need.
+Hit the perfect balance (hopefully my recipe) and this is a great cocktail, but it's an equilibrium that's down to personal taste so tricky to attain.

-I've opted for more characterful Old Tom gin but London dry gin also works well, especially if you double the sugar to 5ml (1 bar spoon).
+I've opted for more characterful old tom gin, but London dry gin also works well, especially if you double the sugar to 5ml (1 bar spoon).

 Variant: